-Our entire first year of marriage, I had a perception of what the perfect wife looked like and I worked hard to make that ideal a reality in our home.
+Our entire first year of marriage, I had an idea of what I thought the perfect wife looked like and I worked hard to make that image a reality in our home.
 The picture of perfection that I tried to maintain included making a homemade meal every night, maintaining a clean and spotless home every day, planning an elaborate date night every week, and a few other housewife type duties.
 For the first year of our marriage, I never made the same meal twice, unless it was a hit or I wanted to make something tried and true for company.
 Every week I put a lot of time, energy and thought into what we would do for date night.
-My cleaning routine from our first apartment is still engrained in my head because I went through it so often.
-I almost feel like I dusted the front room every day.
-People always commented on how clean our apartment was and Joe got comments on the leftovers or sandwiches that he brought for lunch every day.
+My cleaning routine from our first apartment is still ingrained in my head because I went through it so often.
+People always complimented me on how clean our apartment was and Joe got comments of jealousy for the leftovers or sandwiches that he brought for lunch every day.
 I was the perfect wife.

-I Make Sure my Husband Knows that He's Loved and Appreciated
+Let Your Husband Know that He's Loved and Appreciated

-I've mentioned before that our new, baby accommodating work schedules don’t leave room for a lot of together time during the week.
-We look forward to the weekend when Joe works earlier shifts and we have oodles of time to work on house projects, go out on a date, catch up with each other's lives and just hang out.
-Us time only on the weekends isn't enough for me, so every night after the baby has been fed and put to bed, we watch an episode of our current Netflix addiction, eat some ice cream and enjoy each other's company.
+Two busy toddlers, work schedules and other life responsibilities don’t always leave much room for quality time during the week.
+We look forward to the weekend when Joe doesn’t have to work and we have oodles of time to work on house projects, do something fun as a family, go out on a date, catch up with each other's lives and just hang out.
+Us time only on the weekends isn't enough for me, so every night after the kids are in bed, we watch an episode of our current Netflix addiction, eat a treat and enjoy each other's company.
 Making sure that I don't let all of the other things going on in our lives get in the way of our relationship is one of the most important things I can do for my marriage.

-When I finally admitted that I can't do it all and do it perfectly, I felt better.
-I've learned how to prioritize the things that I have going on and am a little bit better about not taking too much on at once.
-I know that I have to focus on time with my family, work, and my grades first and then if there's extra time, I tackle the rest.
+When I finally admitted to myself that I can't do it all and do it perfectly, I felt better.
+I've learned how to prioritize the things that I have going on and am better about not taking too much on at once.
+I know that I have to focus on time with my family and my work responsibilities first and then if there's extra time, I tackle the rest.
 That might mean that some weeks my house is a complete disaster and we might not eat an elaborate meal every night, but as long as I'm putting forth the effort, it doesn't matter.

-First year of marriage me would have saved herself a lot of time, and energy if she'd gotten her priorities straight earlier on.
+First year of marriage me could have saved herself a lot of time, energy and stress if she'd gotten her priorities straight earlier on.
 My marriage was still a priority, I was just focusing on the wrong things when trying to be a good wife.
-Not that they weren't appreciated, they just weren't the most important and they got in the way of my other roles.
-As we continue to move through the different stages of life, the things that I need to focus on will change and I'll need to adjust accordingly, but I'm glad that I've know how to make my marriage a priority and still accomplish other things in my life at the same time.
+Not that they weren't appreciated, they just weren't the most important and they got in the way of the more important things that I could have been doing.